 - 1) The student's background, goals, and plans for a graduate program will be discussed.
-Recommendations for first-year course work will be provided.
-Students must register for a minimum of 9 credits and a maximum of 16 credit hours each term of the academic year (fall, winter, spring).
-First-year students typically register for 16 credits.
-For guidance about summer registration after the first academic year, students should consult with their advisor and the Graduate Program Assistant. - 2) Advice will be offered to help the student choose lab rotations.
+Recommendations for first-year course work will be provided. - 2) Advice will be offered to help the student choose lab rotations.
 It is understood that students will make decisions about winter and spring rotations after starting the program (these rotations do not have to be arranged prior to starting in the fall).
 The student is responsible for making arrangements for rotations as described in the Laboratory Rotation Program section of this handbook. - 3) The nature of graduate teaching assignments will be discussed and the student will be advised about the process of allocating teaching assignments.
 Three terms of teaching are required prior to advancing to candidacy.
 The teaching experience is intended to help the student develop teaching skills.
 For more information about teaching assignments and expectations, see the Teaching Requirement section of this handbook.